 If a unit head becomes aware of a conflict of interest that an employee has not disclosed, the unit head shall discuss the situation with the employee, require that a written disclosure be made as provided in this policy, and manage the conflict.
-The unit head may also take appropriate action under Section F of this policy.
+The unit head may also take appropriate action under the Sanctions Section of this policy.

 Unit heads shall carefully evaluate all circumstances relating to a potential conflict of interest before acting to approve or disapprove the associated activities.